YunyunGao/PersonalPortfolio/project_3.md

 ### The Challenge of Fine-Tuning Antibodies

 <div style="text-align: justify;">
 Antibodies are proteins that help our body identify and neutralize harmful invaders.
 Among them, the IgG2 class stands out.
 Unlike its relatives, IgG2 has a unique hinge—a flexible connector that can rearrange its chemical bonds.
 This ability, known as disulfide shuffling, acts like a molecular switch, controlling how the antibody binds to immune receptors and, in turn, how it activates the immune response.
-However, for years scientists puzzled over exactly how this tiny hinge could make such a big difference.
+However, for years molecular biologists puzzled over exactly how this tiny hinge could make such a big difference.
 </div>

 <div style="display: flex; justify-content: center; gap: 20px; margin: 2rem 0;">